Toy Story 5: What We Know About The Pixar Sequel So Far

 (Image credit: Pixar)

-Well, it looks like we have not seen the last of our favorite sentient child’s playthings, who are set to return to the big screen once again in Toy Story 5.
-The upcoming Pixar movie will be the latest installment of the beloved animation studio’s oldest franchise, as the original, revolutionary Toy Story — which probably would have won the Best Animated Feature Oscar had the Academy introduced the category at that time — became the first feature-length film comprised entirely of computer generated graphics in 1995.
+We have not seen the last of our favorite sentient toys, who are set to return to the big screen once again in Toy Story 5.
+The upcoming Pixar movie will be the latest installment of the beloved animation studio’s oldest franchise, as the original, revolutionary Toy Story — which probably would have won the Best Animated Feature Oscar had the Academy included the category at that time — became the first feature-length film comprised entirely of computer-generated graphics in 1995.

 What Is The Toy Story 5 Release Date?